mojaloop/mojaloop-business-docs/vuepress/docs/guides/incident-management.md

 * instructions provided to the customer on how to complete their work using an alternative method
 * temporary fixes that assist a system to work as expected but which do not resolve the issue permanently

 Workarounds need to be documented and communicated to the Service Desk so they can be added to the Knowledge Base.
-(It is good practice to maintain a repository of Knowledge Base articles, which describe the workaround or resolution steps of incidents that occurred in the past).
+(It is good practice to maintain a repository of Knowledge Base articles, which describe the workaround or resolution steps of incidents that occurred in the past.)
 This will ensure that workarounds are accessible to the Service Desk to facilitate resolution during future recurrences of the incident.

 ### Step 4: Escalate